 - In some situations, due to a psychiatric condition, someone may be a danger to themselves or others and unable or unwilling to come in to seek emergency mental health services.

-- CSB Emergency Services includes two Mobile Crisis Units (MCU) that can provide on-scene evaluation, treatment and crisis intervention in the community.
+- CSB Emergency Services includes Mobile Crisis Units (MCU) that can provide on-scene evaluation, treatment and crisis intervention in the community.
 The MCU specializes in responding to referrals from the Police, Fire and Rescue service, and other public safety agencies on cases where mental health consultation and intervention are needed.

 Other emergency numbers